CorBer/waveSharp/README.md

+# waveSharp2 release pending (2024 12 03)
+We expect to release waveSharp the latest in the upcoming week.
+More information on how to install (windows and Linux) will be added as soon as possible.
+The development-team is also working on both general and more specific documentation.
+That documentation will show how to use the new tools in more detail(recipes) but also explain how the interface works.

 # waveSharp2 development tools (2024 11 21)
 WaveSharp was Built using only free tools.
 The sourcecode for all versions was build using the **Lazarus IDE** (https://www.lazarus-ide.org/) and using the **FreePascal** Compiler(https://www.freepascal.org/) these free and well designed tools have allowed me to create at the same time windows and linux versions.
 In the new V2 version we will also be using **Python** (https://www.python.org/) as a workhorse for more complex operations that would be either difficult to design in pascal or are too slow.
 To do this we needed a bridge between Lazarus/FreePascal and Python to allow fast/easy flow of data.
 The **Python4Delphi** (https://github.com/pyscripter/python4delphi) libraries/components have proven to allow all of this.
 Finally to make installing for new users as easy as possible we used **InnoSetup** (https://jrsoftware.org).
 I want to thank all the developers involved in creating/providing all of the above (free) tools.